-Integrated plans will be multi-agency and will have a person centred approach.
-The plan would transverse through and across many areas of all services needed, accounting for the range of physical health, mental health and other issues a young person with disabilities may face as they transition to adult services.

-Passports will also be developed where required (with information about the young person).
+The group will develop an integrated plan for each young person.
+These plans will be multi-agency and will have a person centred approach.
+The plan will then be carried through from childhood into adult services and will transverse through and across many areas of all services needed..
+Passports will be developed for each young person ( with information about the young person which can be used to provide information on the young person).
 These will be comprehensive, not a medical record, involve all relevant organisations, and follow the young person throughout their lives.
 They will be closely linked to their integrated plan to ensure continuity, accuracy, safety and efficiency when accessing supports and services based on their needs.
 These will help reduce the need for retelling of information at the transitions stage.